 - Non QSR International managed computers are not permitted to be plugged into the QSR International corporate network.

-- An inventory of authorised wireless access points is to be maintained including a documented business justification.
+- An inventory of authorized wireless access points is to be maintained including a documented business justification.

-- Business sites must be swept quarterly to detect and identify all authorised and unauthorised wireless access points.
+- Business sites must be swept quarterly to detect and identify all authorized and unauthorized wireless access points.